jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 **Other restrictions on enrolment and attendance**

 ### 76 Secretary may direct that students attend particular schools
-(1) The Secretary may, on the recommendation of the chief executive of Oranga Tamariki, direct the board of a State school to enrol a person at the school.
+(1) The Secretary may, on the recommendation of the chief executive of Oranga Tamariki, direct— (a) the board of a State school to enrol a person at the school; or (b) the sponsor to enrol a person at the charter school.
 (2) However, the Secretary may not give a direction under subsection (1) unless the Secretary has first taken all reasonable steps to consult—
   (a) a parent of the person; and
-  (b) the board concerned; and
+  (b) the board or sponsor concerned; and
   (c) the chief executive of Oranga Tamariki and any other person or organisation that, in the Secretary's opinion, may be interested in, or able to advise on or help with, the person's education or welfare.
-(3) The board must comply with a direction given under subsection (1).
+(3) The board or sponsor must comply with a direction given under subsection (1).
 (4) A direction given under subsection (1) overrides any enrolment scheme the school may have in place.

-### 77 Principals may preclude students for health reasons
+### 77 Principals or persons responsible for teaching and learning may preclude students for health reasons
-(1) A principal of a State school may preclude a student from the school if they have reasonable grounds to believe that the student may have a communicable disease (within the meaning of the Health Act 1956).
+(1) A principal of a State school or the person responsible for teaching and learning in a charter school may preclude a student from the school if they have reasonable grounds to believe that the student may have a communicable disease (within the meaning of the Health Act 1956).
-(2) As soon as practicable after precluding a student under subsection (1), the principal must make all reasonable efforts to tell the following persons that the student has been precluded and why:
+(2) As soon as practicable after precluding a student under subsection (1), the principal or person responsible for teaching and learning in a charter school must make all reasonable efforts to tell the following persons that the student has been precluded and why:
-  (a) the school’s board; and
+  (a) the school’s board or sponsor; and
   (b) the student (if the student has turned 20 years) or a parent of the student (in any other case); and (c) the Medical Officer of Health.
-(3) If a student has been precluded on suspicion of having a communicable disease, the board must, as soon as practicable, investigate the matter and—
+(3) If a student has been precluded on suspicion of having a communicable disease, the board or sponsor must, as soon as practicable, investigate the matter and—
   (a) cancel the preclusion; or
-  (b) confirm that the student should stay precluded until the board has received a certificate from a medical practitioner stating that the student is well enough to go back to school.
+  (b) confirm that the student should stay precluded until the board or sponsor has received a certificate from a medical practitioner stating that the student is well enough to go back to school.
-(4) A principal or a board is not liable for any act done or omitted— (a) in good faith; and
-  (b) with reasonable care; and
-  (c) in exercising or performing, or in intending to exercise or perform, a power or duty under this section.
+(4) The following persons are not liable for any act done or omitted in good faith with reasonable care in exercising or performing, or in intending to exercise or perform, a power or duty under this section:
+  (a) a principal:
+  (b) the person responsible for teaching and learning in a charter school:
+  (c) a board:
+  (d) a sponsor.
 (5) If a parent is charged with an offence against section 244— (a) it is a defence to the charge if it is proved that—
     (i) the student did not attend because the student was precluded for having a communicable disease; and